ANKRD11

 - Large upper front teeth, also called macrodontia, and other unusual facial features

-- Skeletal differences, such as a curved spine and shortened fingers, shortened toes, or both
+- Skeletal changes, such as a curved spine and short fingers, short toes, or both

 How many people have ANKRD11-related syndrome?

-As of 2019, doctors had described about 100 people in the world with changes in the ANKRD11 gene.
-The first case of ANKRD11-related syndrome was described in 1975.
+As of 2026, over 340 people with ANKRD11-related syndrome have been described in medical research.
+The first person was found in 1975.
 Scientists expect to find more people who have the syndrome as access to genetic testing improves.

 Support Resources